Libano80/MetroTrainController/README.md

 Specifically, you need to:
  - Download the STM32F10x_StdPeriph_Lib library
 	Version used during the development phase: V3.4.0
- - Place the content of the folder Libraries (CMSIS, STM32F10x_StdPeriph_Driver) at the same depth of the project directory.
+ - Place the content of the folder Libraries (STM32F10x_StdPeriph_Driver) at the same depth of the 'src' project directory.
 	 - E.g.

-	 	/metrotraincontroller

-	 	/CMSIS

-	 	/STM32F10x_StdPeriph_Driver
+	 	/metrotraincontroller/src

+	 	/metrotraincontroller/STM32F10x_StdPeriph_Driver

 		..